Tap or Bottled Water, Which is Better?

 Doria (2009) (4), pointed out that the organoleptic properties of water are one of the factors that influence how consumers estimate water quality.

-These are the properties of food and water that are experienced through the senses: taste, sight, smell, and touch.
+Organoleptic are the properties of food and water that are experienced through the senses: taste, sight, smell, and touch.
 From the Greek words "organon" = "organ" and "leptiko" = "to take in".

 Distrust in water suppliers and the perception of chemicals in the water such as lead, chlorine, or its "hardness" are also important factors that fuel the belief that tap water is of poor quality.

 Levêque and Burns (2017) (5) found that the people in a mid-sized West Virginia city consumed bottled water because they "were most likely to perceive health risks from tap water consumption;" wile the residents using a household filter for tap water had better organoleptic (taste) perceptions regarding the same tap water.

 Facts: how safe is tap water?